 The findings, published on November 18 in Nature Communications, offer new hope for the millions of children worldwide who suffer from repeated, and sometimes deadly, bouts with malaria.

-“Malaria in young children is a big problem,” said Erika Wallender, MD, lead author of the study and a faculty member in the Department of Clinical Pharmacy.
+“Malaria in young children is a big problem,” said Erika Wallender, MD, MPH, lead author of the study and a faculty member in the Department of Clinical Pharmacy.
 “Over time, adults develop some immunity, but children under two years of age have no resistance and are really vulnerable to disease or even death.”

 Despite the availability of antimalarial drugs, bed nets, and insecticides targeting mosquitoes that spread the disease, malaria still causes 400,000 deaths each year.
 Two-thirds of the disease’s victims are children under five years old.